miklhh/i3blocks-config/README.md

 <h4> &nbsp;&nbsp; 3.
 Copy the i3blocks configuration: </h4>

-From the repository root, invoke `cp -r .config ~/` This will copy the configuration files to the propriate location.
-If you already have an i3blocks configuration setup in *~/.config/i3blocks* you might want to back it up first.
+From the repository root, invoke `cp -r .config ~/` This will copy the configuration files to the propriate directory. __Caution:__ if you already have an i3blocks configuration setup in *~/.config/i3blocks*, you might want to back it up first.
+Note that i3blocks is __not__ the same as i3status/i3bar.
+If you haven't used i3blocks before you can proceed without worrying.

 <h4> &nbsp;&nbsp; 4.
 Modify i3 configuration file: </h4>